 ?>

-Let’s move to the “spaceship” operator.
+Let’s move on to the “spaceship” operator.

 The Spaceship Operator

-The Spaceship Operator compares if the first variable value is greater than or less than or equal to another value.
-It usually takes these three operands — “<=>“.
-Let’s see an example for each case.
+The Spaceship Operator compares whether the value of the first variable is greater than, less than, or equal to another value.
+It typically uses three operands — “<=>”.
+Let’s explore an example for each case.

 <?php